 Schools in France send dozens of Muslim girls home for wearing abayas

-Schoolgirls who refused to change out of the loose-fitting robe have been sent home with a letter to parents on secularism.
+Schoolgirls who refused to change out of the loose-fitting robes have been sent home with a letter to parents on secularism.

 French public schools have sent dozens of girls home for refusing to remove their abayas – long, loose-fitting robes worn by some Muslim women and girls – on the first day of the school year, according to Education Minister Gabriel Attal.